-Budgeted cost: £70,000 Total cost: £64,350
+Budgeted cost: £80,000 Total cost: £83,666

 Activity Impact Cost Providing subject specific revision and intervention sessions. e.g. In school & lunchtime sessions providing specific revision material e.g. revision guides A target group of students who were unable to swim, or very weak swimmers, were placed in the shallow pool with our swimming coach.
 The progress the students have made is second to none!!
 One student has gone from being very uncomfortable about getting in the pool, to completely enjoying the experience, and so looks forward to the sessions each week.
 Another has been moved up as he is now a more confident swimmer!
 But above all, they are all stronger swimmers, and their confidence is growing.
 Some of the students very rarely go swimming, so it is a great opportunity for them.
-Swimming Tuition Approx. £1500 MyMaths Approx. £650 Educational Subscriptions Approx. £2000 Next steps for 2023-24 Revision Guides issued to all Pupil Premium study Year 10 and 11 Revision opportunities in study sk school subject sessions. kills sessions and after Careers events planned to raise aspirations Careers month was so inspiring for all students to have understanding where certain subjects can take you.
+Swimming Tuition Approx. £4000 Educational Subscriptions Approx. £9000 Next steps for 2024-25 Revision Guides issued to all Pupil Premium study Year 10 and 11 Revision opportunities in study sk school subject sessions. cills sessions and after Careers events planned to raise aspirations Careers month was so inspiring for all students to have understanding where certain subjects can take you.
 Year 8 and 9 had a careers fair in the summer term where local businesses volunteered to talk to students about their role and qualifications needed.
-Advice Approx. £400 Next steps for 2023-24 Work experience for Year 10 students Year 7 and 8 Career Events - ACE Lessons Aim Higher events including university visits Brilliant Club - raise aspirations for high attaining Launch the Platinum scholars programme in the standard programme. · · · Fast Track Group and Use of Power Up .
+Next steps for 2024-25 Advice Approx. £1000 Work experience offer for Key Stage 4.
+Year 7 and 8 Career Events throughout the year.
+Aim Higher events including university visits Brilliant Club - raise aspirations for high attaining g Pupil Premium Fast Track Group and Use of Power Up .
 Students have been working with our SEND department to develop their Literacy confidence.
 Interventions are put in place and monitored over the year.
-Lexia Power Up 3 years Approx. £8000 Next steps for 2023-24 Increase number of students with log ins Track progress of students that use at home Use of homework club to develop key literacy an d numeracy skills by TAs Small group tuition using English and Maths Learning Mentors The gap has not closed between PP and Non-PP students.
+Lexia Power Up 3 years Approx. £8000 for 3 years Next steps for 2024-25 Use of Tassomi for subject specific support.
+GCSEPod for PP students.
+ASDAN groups in Year 11 having extra English during those timetabled sessions. and Maths Interventions Small group tuition using English and Maths Learning Mentors The gap has not closed between PP and Non-PP students.
 We need to look at identifying students earlier and devising a plan to potentially close the gap as much as possible.
 English Learning Mentor Approx. £16,000 Maths Learning Mentor Approx. £16,000

-Next steps for 2023-24 • Small groups of students identified from asses tracked through the year using Arbor for English and Maths Quality Assure group tuition and in class support as part of the school monitoring system.
-External Tuition for Key Students Students that have taken part in tutoring at Elite have said it has built their confidence around a subject area.
-Elite tutoring Approx. £9000 National tutoring programme - school tutors NTP tutoring Addition approx. £10,000 Next steps for 2023-24 • Elite to produce a review sheet for individual students plan to build of areas that have been identified. dents so we can identify a Homework Club Students have enjoyed attending homework club and feel supported by the LSAs that run it.
-They are given 1:1 support or work in small groups to revise for a key assessment.
-Staffing Costs LSA X2 Approx. £800 Next steps for 2022-23 Offer a lunch time homework/catch up session du students. ue to transport of our PP
+Next steps for 2024-25 Small groups of students identified from assessment and interventions tracked through the year using Arbor for English and Maths Faculty Leads to Quality Assure group tuition and in class support as part of the school monitoring system.
+External Tuition for Key Students that have taken part in tutoring at Elite have Elite tutoring Students said it has built their confidence around a subject area.
+Approx. £15,000 National tutoring programme - school tutors NTP tutoring Addition approx. £20, 000 Next steps for 2024-25 Elite to produce a review sheet for individual students plan to build of areas that have been identified. dents so we can identify a Homework Club Students have enjoyed attending homework club and Staffing Costs LSA X2 feel supported by the LSAs that run it.
+They are given Approx. £1000 1:1 support or work in small groups to revise for a key assessment.
+Next steps for 2024-25 Offer a lunch time homework/catch up session do ue to transport of our PP students.